 - Some answers may map to a single product, while other answers may fit multiple products.

 - Use branching logic to show different questions based on answers to previous questions.
-This helps ensure you only ask visitors as many questions as is necessary, making it more likely that they complete your quiz.
+This helps you ask only necessary questions, making it more likely that visitors complete your quiz.

-- If your quiz builder allows you to create weighted questions, you may choose to apply more weight to more important questions.
+- If your quiz builder supports weighted questions, you can apply more weight to more important questions.
 For instance, if you ask for the shopper’s price range, weigh this question more heavily to fit the recommendation in their budget.
+Or, if a visitor says that something is a deal breaker, you can weight that answer to ensure such products don’t appear in their results.

-Once you finalize the question branching logic, weighting, and mapping, you can start designing your quiz.
+With the branching logic, weighting, and mapping in place, you can design your quiz.

 Regardless, you need a strong visual CTA to draw visitors into your quiz.
-Quiz funnels can quickly convert new site users into subscribers, so make sure these visitors know about your quiz!
-Show a pop-up, lightbox, or sliding widget that combines your CTA copy with eye-catching images and a button.
-This CTA should match your branding, but stand out in a way that ensures visitors see it.
+Quiz funnels can quickly convert new site users into subscribers, so make sure new visitors know about your quiz!
+Show a pop-up or teaser that combines your CTA copy with eye-catching images and a button.
+This CTA should match your branding, but stand out so visitors see it.

-With Digioh, you can even target these boxes to certain types of visitors, allowing you to put your quiz in front of the right people.
-For instance, if a visitor comes from Facebook, you may want to capture their email address as soon as possible with a quiz.
+With Digioh, you can even target these CTAs to visitors, allowing you to put your quiz in front of the right people.
+For instance, if a visitor comes from Facebook, you may want to capture their email address ASAP with a quiz.
 Once visitors complete the quiz, you can prevent them from seeing it again.

-Whatever type of quiz you create, you should make sure it works well on mobile devices.
+Whether embedded or in a pop-up, make sure your quiz works well on mobile devices.
 Follow mobile design best practices:

-- Make sure all buttons and selection options are large enough to be comfortably pressed on a mobile screen.
+- Make sure buttons and selectors are large enough to be comfortably pressed on a mobile screen.

 - Avoid selectors that don’t work well on mobile.
 As cool as sliders are, they work better on desktop than mobile.
 Keep this in mind if you have a large mobile audience.

-- Provide enough spacing between elements so that users do not accidentally press the wrong choice.
+- Provide enough spacing between elements so users don’t accidentally press the wrong choice.

-- If you promote your quiz with a mobile pop-up, make sure it follows Google’s guidelines on mobile interstitials and does not harm the user experience for mobile visitors.
+- If you promote your quiz with a mobile pop-up, make sure it follows Google’s guidelines on mobile interstitials and does not harm the mobile user experience.

-If your quiz builder provides built-in templates for pop-up quizzes, you can start there, or build your own design from scratch.
+If your quiz builder provides built-in templates, you can start there, or build a design from scratch.

-As you design each page, incorporate visual elements to keep visitors engaged.
+As you design each page, use visual elements to keep visitors engaged.
 Show pictures that go along with your answer choices, such as product images.

 The answer choices in your quiz may be only images, without accompanying text.
-This example product quiz for wedding dresses balances text and images perfectly, providing illustrated examples of each choice:
+This example dress quiz balances text and images perfectly, providing illustrated examples of each choice:

 The quiz above also includes a progress bar at the bottom.
-This bar helpfully shows shoppers how long they have until they finish the quiz.
-The psychology of progress bars can also nudge visitors towards conversion: the visual representation of their progress may lead users to seek a sense of completion by finishing the quiz.
+This bar shows shoppers how long they have until they finish the quiz.
+Seeing their progress may lead users to seek a sense of completion by finishing the quiz.

-3) Using Product Quizzes to Capture New Email Addresses
+3) Using Product Quizzes to Grow Your Email List

 Quizzes allow brands to capture email addresses and other data from users who complete the quizzes.
 To collect the email address from your quizzes, you can:

-- Allow users to save their results to their email address.
+- Allow users to save their results to email.

 - Require users to enter their email to see their quiz results.